ModelarData/ModelarDB-RS/docs/dev/README.md

 - [modelardb_compression](/crates/modelardb_compression) - Library providing lossless and lossy model-based compression of time series.
-  - **Models** - Multiple types of models used for compressing time series within different kinds of error bounds (possible 0% error).
+  - **Models** - Multiple types of models used for compressing time series within different kinds of error bounds (possibly 0% error).
-  - **Compression** - Compresses univariate time series within user-defined error bounds (possible 0% error) and outputs compressed segments.
+  - **Compression** - Compresses univariate time series within user-defined error bounds (possibly 0% error) and outputs compressed segments.
-  - **Merge** - Merges compressed segments if possible within the error bound to further decrease the amount of storage bandwidth required.
+  - **Merge** - Merges compressed segments if possible within the error bound to further decrease the amount of storage and bandwidth required.
   For example, if a time series has the same structure at the end of a batch of data points and the start of the following batch of data points.
   - **Types** - Types used throughout modelardb_compression, e.g., for creating compressed segments and accumulating